v0lta/Complex-gated-recurrent-neural-networks/README.md

 and https://github.com/stwisdom/urnn

-The custom optimizers class contains the Stiefel-Manifold optimizer proposed by Wisdom et al. (https://arxiv.org/abs/1611.00035), in order to work with the basis proposed by Arjovski and Shah (https://arxiv.org/abs/1511.06464) you can set arjovski_basis=True, for the complex cells implemented in custom_cells.py.
+The custom optimizers class contains the Stiefel-Manifold optimizer proposed by Wisdom et al. (https://arxiv.org/abs/1611.00035) this is the default.
+In order to work with the basis proposed by Arjovski and Shah (https://arxiv.org/abs/1511.06464) you can set arjovski_basis=True, for the complex cells implemented in custom_cells.py.

 You dont have to work in the complex domain.
 To create real valued cells simply